Kevin Lepage: 2002–2007

 Lepage returned to Peak for 2006, but due to a lack of funding, the team was sold to Front Row Motorsports in April.
 Lepage ran a couple of races for FRM before leaving for BAM Racing.
-He ran 12 races for BAM with a best finish of 21st at Bristol Motor Speedway before leaving them.
+He ran twelve races for BAM with a best finish of 21st at Bristol Motor Speedway before leaving them.
 Lepage then rejoined Front Row Motorsports making two of the final eight races in their No. 34 and No. 61 cars.
-He ended up 40th in points even with missing 14 races.
-He also ran a limited schedule in the Busch Series for Mac Hill Motorsports with a best finish of 19th in seven races.
+He ended up fortieth in points even with missing fourteen races.
+He also ran a limited schedule in the Busch Series for Mac Hill Motorsports with a best finish of nineteenth in seven races.
 Lepage ran two races for Green Light Racing in the Craftsman Truck Series with a best finish of 21st at Michigan.
 At the end of the year, Lepage sold the remnants of Matrix Motorsports to start a lawn care business called Matrix Lawn and Landscaping.

 In 2007, Lepage started the year driving the No. 34 Front Row Motorsports car in the races where the team could afford to run two cars.
 Starting in late April, Front Row would mainly run the No. 37 car with Lepage making most of the attempts.
 In 27 attempts, Lepage was only able to make two races; at Darlington and New Hampshire Motor Speedway.
 He also drove a part-time schedule for a few teams in the Busch Series including the No. 52 Means Racing Ford, as well as some additional races for Randy MacDonald and D.D.L.
 Motorsports with a best finish of 28th at Watkins Glen.
 Lepage also had two starts for Team Racing in the Craftsman Truck Series with a best finish of 35th at Texas.